uclnlp/jack/docs/How_to_install_and_run.md

   - Run in the main directory `$ make test` to test the core functionality of jack
   - Run in the main directory `$ make overfit` to test the functionality of the integration between TensorFlow and jack

+#### 4. [Optional] PyTorch
+Jack has preliminary support for pyTorch with an example FastQA implementation in `jack.readers.extractive_qa.torch` If you want to use pyTorch, please install pyTorch using the instructions on their [web page](http://pytorch.org/)